Laleeth/End-to-End-Machine-Learning-Project/README.md

+# Project Setup

+## Steps

+1. 📥 **Data Ingestion:** Start the project by ingesting the required data into the system.
+This step involves collecting, importing, and preparing the data from various sources to ensure it is ready for analysis and modeling.

+2. 🔄 **Data Transformation:** Once the data is ingested, the next step is to transform it into a suitable format for analysis.
+Data transformation includes cleaning, filtering, and reshaping the data to extract relevant insights and patterns.

+3. 🧠 **Model Trainer:** Develop and train machine learning models using the preprocessed data.
+This step involves selecting appropriate algorithms, tuning hyperparameters, and evaluating model performance.

+4. 📊 **Model Evaluation:** Evaluate the trained models to assess their performance and accuracy.
+Use various evaluation metrics to gauge how well the models are performing on unseen data.

+5. 🚀 **Model Deployment:** Deploy the best-performing model into a production environment, making it accessible for real-time predictions and use.

+6. ⚙️ **CI/CD Pipelines and Deploy in AWS:** Implement Continuous Integration/Continuous Deployment (CI/CD) pipelines to automate the deployment process.
+Deploy the model in AWS for efficient and scalable inference.

 # Real world data science project
 This project aims to build a machine learning model to predict the sales of various features [Will update soon].